Beech Grove Primary School

 Each child has access to our online spelling scheme of work.
 Your child has been set spelling tasks, individualised to their own needs.

-Please allow your child to practice spellings at least once a week.
+Please allow your child to access Spelling Shed at least once a week.

 Maths